-It is perfectly normal for anyone, including children, to feel anxiety when in a global pandemic.
-It can lead to strong feelings, reactions and changes in behaviour.
-However, there are steps you can take to help your tamariki, whānau and yourself.
+It is perfectly normal and OK to feel anxiety with COVID-19 around.
+This can result in strong feelings, reactions, and changes in behaviour.
+There are a number of steps you can take to help your tamariki, whānau and yourself.

 On this page, you can find the following information: